 My interest in computer technology started as a child and included assembling an Apple II computer with my father after buying the bare motherboard, chips and soldering iron.
 Dad and I typed in source code from magazines like Byte.
 We would often play with source code by changing it to make programs behave differently.
 The TRS-80 was the first desktop computer I learned to use and I don’t miss spending hours each day to load programs from cassette tapes.
 As a teen, I spent time on local BBSs until university life when the World Wide Web had gone mainstream.

 I don’t subscribe to a particular religion or hold any supernatural beliefs but support the right to do so.
+If I have to identify with anything I’d probably describe myself as a humanist.
+I support free speech rights.
 To organize and express one’s beliefs is related to speech – and I think the right to speak freely is an important freedom.
-So long as you are not threatening harm upon another, I stand for your right to speak even if I don’t agree with what you say.
+So long as you are not threatening harm upon another, I stand for your right to speak and organize even if I don’t agree with your religious beliefs or political ambitions.

 I describe my politics as “civil libertarian” (which is not to be confused with “libertarian”).
 I’m not a member of any political party but sometimes support organizations that defend civil liberties.